What is Mediation?

 The following are key aspects of mediation:

-Participants are Fully Informed.
-In mediation, all relevant information has to be made available to all participants.
+Good Faith and Full Disclosure.
+All relevant information has to be made available to all participants.
 If certain information is unknown, the mediator will work with the participants to figure out how to obtain the information.